AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-Addressing environmental challenges in the construction sector, particularly high resource consumption and waste generation, this thesis explores the potential for industrial symbiosis (IS) in Nordic Wood Industries (NOWI).
-IS provides a collective approach to address these challenges, but its application within corporate groups and wood residues remains underexplored in the construction sector.
-Therefore, this thesis examines how NOWI can enhance value retention from wood residues through IS.
-A single embedded case study was conducted using a mixed-methods approach, with an emphasis on qualitative methods.
-The thesis adopts an abductive approach, guided by the institutional capacity building (ICB) framework.
-Wood residues were mapped, revealing a potential for IS, but current practices prioritise energy recovery, limiting value retention.
-To address this, a workshop inspired by the LEGO® Serious Play® methodology was held to co-create a shared vision for managing wood residues, resulting in a model for increasing value retention.
-A subsequent qualitative survey assessed the ICB for sustaining IS efforts, and findings illustrate that ICB has increased, supported by stakeholder engagement and facilitation efforts.
-The thesis proposes several recommendations, including a sustainability assessment of the proposed IS model, a roadmap for further IS development and improved data collection.
-This thesis recommends theory development to advance the ICB, emphasising further research on implementation aspects like facilitation and economy.
+The construction sector consumes many resources and generates substantial waste.
+This thesis examines how industrial symbiosis—companies sharing resources so that one company’s residues become another’s inputs—can help Nordic Wood Industries (NOWI) retain more value from wood residues.
+The use of industrial symbiosis within corporate groups and for wood residues is underexplored in construction, making this the focus of the study.
+The research is a single embedded case study using a mixed-methods design with emphasis on qualitative methods.
+It follows an abductive approach and is guided by the institutional capacity building (ICB) framework, meaning it looks at building the skills, relationships, and processes needed to collaborate and sustain industrial symbiosis over time.
+Mapping of wood residues revealed potential for industrial symbiosis, but current practices prioritize energy recovery, which limits how much value can be retained in the materials.
+To address this, a workshop inspired by the LEGO Serious Play methodology was held to co-create a shared vision for managing wood residues, resulting in a model to increase value retention.
+A subsequent qualitative survey assessed ICB to support ongoing efforts, and findings show capacity has increased, supported by stakeholder engagement and facilitation.
+The thesis recommends a sustainability assessment of the proposed industrial symbiosis model, a roadmap for further development, and improved data collection.
+It also calls for advancing ICB theory, with further research on implementation aspects such as facilitation and economic considerations.